-- Interoperability framework and Meta-standard: Translate IP4 Shift2Rail developments into a common reference architecture, connected with TP1 - Connected and open rail framework for the European mobility, providing seamless interoperability through the "Interoperability framework".
-It requires the support of all stakeholders within the System Pillar and beyond and a strong coordination with other initiatives for market uptake.
-(TRL4 to TRL9). - Data access, data management: Based on the TP5 outcomes, develop a Multitenant framework for distributed computing across mobility providers, public authorities, financial institution, in order to enforce data and services ownership and responsibilities with adequate access control (TRL5 to TRL9), and develop robust anonymization for end-User data (TRL4 to TRL9).
+- Interoperability framework and Meta-standard: Translate IP4 Shift2Rail developments into a common reference architecture, connected with TP3 - Connected and Open Rail Framework for European Mobility, providing seamless interoperability through the "Interoperability framework".
+It requires the support of all stakeholders within the System Pillar and beyond, potential standardisation activities, and a strong coordination with other initiatives for market uptake.
+(TRL4 to TRL9). - Data access, data management: Based on the TP1 outcomes, develop a Multitenant framework for distributed computing across mobility providers, public authorities, financial institution, in order to enforce data and services ownership and responsibilities with adequate access control (TRL5 to TRL9), and develop robust anonymization for end-User data (TRL4 to TRL9).